Can an air conditioner or furnace catch on fire?

 But maybe it shouldn’t be.

 Carbon monoxide poisoning is just one of many gas furnace dangers, and it’s important to keep in mind that yes, your gas furnace or AC can catch on fire if not properly maintained.
 We’re here to educate you on the five biggest HVAC fire hazards, and to give you pro tips on what to do if your HVAC catches fire.
+In order to avoid this, finding the right commercial HVAC company with valued experience is one of the proper ways to prevent these upcoming problems presented.

 1. Electrical Problems